wfsaxton/ansible-desktop/README.md

 The numix theme is not enabled by default.
 To do so open the unity-tweak-tool and select the theme.

+There are several sessions which can be selected from the Greeter (login screen) including Unity (Ubuntu default), Gnome, i3, and Gnome+i3.

+I prefer Gnome+i3, this gives me a tiling window manager with all the conveniences of the Gnome underpinnings.

 ## Vagrant/VirtualBox

 ```